 Why AI Won't Replace (Great) Salespeople

+AI and bots reduce mundane tasks and free time for relationship building, but the "human touch" is what's going to keep sales going.
 Recently, much has been made of the role that artificial intelligence will play in taking our jobs.
-From manufacturing to driving to fighting wars, AI's ascendancy into the workforce elicits everything from celebration to consternation.

 Comments